SciHun/Drug-drug-interaction-prediction/Readme.md

-I collaborated on this study with my final-term pharmacy students, 🔬Ayse Meliha Varol and Hacer Ince 🔬.
+I collaborated on this study with my final-term pharmacy students, 👩‍🔬Ayse Meliha Varol and 👩‍🔬Hacer Ince.
 They actively contributed by writing code, performing data cleaning, and assisting with model assessments using JupyterLab.

 This project presents a machine learning-based tool that predicts drug–drug interactions and possible side effects using Morgan fingerprints generated from SMILES representations.